urmilshroff/google_product_death/README.md

-# google_product_death
+# Google Product Death

-A website which shows the time remaining for the official death of various Google products
+If you hate the fact that Google is killing half of the products you use and love because apparently not many people use them, you've come to the right place.